-The recipe is very simple.
-Besides our Kombucha Scoby, sugar & a starter liquid, it requires only one very beneficial ingredient - a well know & popular herb, you guest it, Chamomile.
+Besides water, sugar and our Kombucha Scoby, along with the starter liquid, it requires only one very beneficial ingredient - a well know and popular herb - Chamomile.

 Chamomile has been know for centuries for its benefits.
 When you look online you will find many articles about those benefits.
-Below is just one of them (1*)
+Below is just one of them, from Dr. Axe.

 Just like you would make the Chamomile tea.

-All those are signs of a healthy fermentation.
+All these are signs of a healthy fermentation.

-When the fermentation time is over, we bottle our Kombucha into our glass bottles
+Next, we bottle our Kombucha into our glass bottles.

 Ingredients: Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Chamomile Flowers